make-all/HAMusicAssistantJukebox/README.md

 4. Configure:
    - Media Player: Select your Music Assistant media player
    - Default Playlist: Enter the name of your fallback playlist

-## Contributing

-Feel free to contribute!
-Open an issue or submit a PR.

-## Credits

-Based on the original [HAMusicAssistantJukebox](https://github.com/DJS91/HAMusicAssistantJukebox) by DJS91.
-Integration developed by @DJS91 and @TheOddPirate.